Bill Sikes: Role in the novel

 The man who growled out these words, was a stoutly-built fellow of about five-and-thirty, in a black velveteen coat, very soiled drab breeches, lace-up half-boots, and grey cotton stockings which enclosed a bulky pair of legs, with large swelling calves—the kind of legs, which in such costume, always look in an unfinished and incomplete state without a set of fetters to garnish them.
 He had a brown hat on his head, and a dirty belcher handkerchief round his neck: with the long frayed ends of which he smeared the beer from his face as he spoke.
 He disclosed, when he had done so, a broad heavy countenance with a beard of three days' growth, and two scowling eyes; one of which displayed various parti-coloured symptoms of having been recently damaged by a blow.

 His girlfriend Nancy reluctantly tolerates, but is intimidated by, his violent behaviour.
-However, when he thinks Nancy has betrayed him, Sikes viciously murders her.
+When he thinks Nancy has betrayed him, Sikes murders her.
 After police identify him as travelling with a dog, Sikes attempts to drown Bull's-eye to rid himself of his companion.
 In the end while trying to escape over the rooftops via a rope, a vision of the murdered Nancy's eyes terrifies him into losing his balance, falling with the looped rope around his neck and accidentally hanging himself.

-Sikes is a somewhat conflicted character.
-For instance, after preventing Nancy from keeping her midnight appointment with Rose Maylie and Mr Brownlow, he wondered aloud to Fagin if being indoors for so long in their dingy lodging was beginning to affect her after she dedicated the whole day caring for him.
-After he brutally beats Nancy to death, Sikes apparently is capable of feeling guilt—although the reader cannot be sure the emotion is not merely his suspicion that Fagin lied to him about her betrayal and fear of being arrested for the crime.

 Sikes lives in Bethnal Green and later moves to the squalid rookery area of London then called Jacob's Island, east of present-day Shad Thames.
-Otherwise, Sikes's background and early life prior to joining Fagin are not mentioned in the book.
+As the book focuses on Oliver Twist, Sikes's origins and early life prior to joining Fagin are not mentioned.